Fiera Milano: Fiera Milano Rho

 Fiera Milano Rho, opened in 2005, is a fairground complex designed by architect Massimiliano Fuksas, located in an area on the border between the towns of Rho and Pero replacing the former grounds which were developed into the new CityLife district of Milan.
 The Fiera Milano Rho location is mainly used for industrial trade shows.

 The Fiera Milano Rho complex was announced as the new speed skating venue of the 2026 Winter Olympics on 19 April 2023 after initial plans to put a roof over Ice Rink Piné had been rejected by the IOC.
-The event will be hosted at Halls 13 and 15, from which a single space will be created for speed skating, with seating for 6,500.
-The venue also will host the secondary ice hockey rink, and the complex additionally serve as the International Broadcasting Centre and the Main Press Centre for the Games.
+The event was hosted at Halls 13 and 15, from which a single space was created to house a speed skating rink, with seating for 6,500.
+The venue also hosted the secondary ice hockey rink.

 Fiera Milano City

 The Fiera Milano City location mostly houses consumer trade shows such as the Milan Fashion Week.

 MiCo

 MiCo (Milano Congressi) is currently the largest congress center in Europe, with a capacity of up to 18,000 in 70 different conference rooms.